KDE/digikam-doc/post_processing/print_creator.rst

     The Print Wizard Page to Select Items

-The next page allows to customize the **Printing Layout**, the **List of Items** to assemble, and the **Printing Target** as:
+The next page allows to you customize the **Printing Layout**, the **List of Items** to assemble, and the **Printing Target**.
+Three print targets can be selected:

-    - Post processing with **Gimp**.
-Application needs to be installed on your system.
+    - Post processing with **Gimp**, which must be installed on your system.
     - **PDF** file.
-Linux has a native export to PDF support.
-For Windows and macOS, supplemental driver needs to be installed.
+Linux has a native export to PDF support, as does MacOS.
+A supplemental driver may need to be installed for Windows.
     - **Image** file.

-A layout preview using selected items an the printing template is given on the left bottom side of the dialog.
+A layout preview using selected items and the printing template is displayed on the right bottom side of the dialog.

 .. figure:: images/print_creator_page2.webp
     :alt: